haydenhw/commoncrawl-emr-tutorial/README.md

 Replace YOUR-BUCKET-NAME with the name of your output bucket at the line shown below.

 ![](screenshots/1.5-change-bucekt-name.png)

-Since I named my output bucket `output-bucket-revusf` the string would become `"s3a://output-bucket-revusf"`
+Since I named my output bucket `output-bucket-revusf` the string would become `"s3a://output-bucket-revusf/commoncrawl-demo-data"`

+When the application runs it will create a folder inside your bucket called `commoncrawl-demo-data` and store the results there.

 ## Create a jar file
 Now simply build the application as usual with sbt assembly: